-In January 2017, the Bank commenced proceedings before the Reykjavik District Court against BPS ehf., Eignarhaldsfélagið Borgun slf., Borgun hf. and the then CEO of Borgun hf.
-In the proceedings, the Bank demands the acknowledgement of the defendants' liability for losses incurred by the Bank because it did not, when the Bank sold its 31.2% shareholding in Borgun hf., have information that the defendants had, but did not disclose to the Bank, on Borgun hf.'s shareholding in Visa Europe Ltd. The defendants demanded the dismissal of the proceedings but those demands were rejected by a ruling of the District Court in June 2017.
-That ruling was not appealable and the defendants have now submitted their written defences responding to the substance of the Bank's pleadings.
-On 13 April 2018 the Bank filed a request to the District Court to appoint assessors to appraise certain issues regarding the annual financial statements of Borgun hf.
-The hearing of the request has been postponed until 31 August 2018.
+In January 2017, the Bank commenced proceedings before the Reykjavik District Court against BPS ehf., Eignarhaldsfélagið Borgun slf., Borgun hf.
+(Borgun) and the then CEO of Borgun.
+The Bank maintains that in 2014 when the Bank sold its 31.2% shareholding in Borgun the defendants had information on Borgun's shareholding in Visa Europe Ltd. which they did not disclose to the Bank.
+In the proceedings, the Bank demands the acknowledgement of the defendants' liability for losses incurred by the Bank for this reason.
+The defendants demanded the dismissal of the proceedings but those demands were rejected by a ruling of the District Court in June 2017.
+That ruling was not appealable and the defendants have submitted their written defences responding to the substance of the Bank's pleadings.
+On 10 September 2018 the District Court of Reykjavik ruled on the appointment of assessors to evaluate certain issues regarding Borgun's financial statements.
+The defendants have appealed the ruling of the District Court to Landsrettur.